Communist Party of Nepal (Unified Marxist–Leninist): Gen-Z protests, 2025-present

+On September 9 Oli would resign as prime minister and flee to a military barracks for protection as the protests only continued to escalate into a full scale revolution.
+Protesters vandalized the CPN (UML) headquarters, and burn down the house of former prime ministers and major portfolios of the party.
+The protests finally end during the night of 11 September going into the early morning of 12 September, as the protesters, president and army reached an agreement where former Supreme Court chief justice Sushila Karki was named interim prime minister until fresh elections could be held on March 5, 2026.

 Ideology

-The guiding principle of the party is Marxism–Leninism and it supports a socialism oriented economy but within the confines of a parliamentary system of governance.
+The guiding principle of the party is Marxism–Leninism and it supports a socialist economy but within the confines of a parliamentary system of governance.
 The party had adopted the line of People's Multiparty Democracy which was proposed by Madan Bhandari at the party's 5th National Convention in 1993.
 The party supports the establishment of a welfare system that guarantees social security and social justice to all citizens.

 Symbol

 The election symbol of CPN (UML) is the sun which is also present in the party logo.
 The hammer and sickle, a common symbol of communism, is also used in the party flag and logo.
 The party constitution determines that a golden hammer and sickle inside a red sun is the party's logo.

 Organisation

 Central organisation

 The National Convention is the supreme body of CPN (UML) and it is organized every five years by the party's Central Committee.
 The national convention elects the central secretariat and the central committee of the party.
 The convention also discusses and approves political documents, organisational proposals and amendments to the party constitution.

-The Central Committee of the party is the highest decision making body within general conventions and is responsible to the national convention.
+The Central Committee of the party is the highest decision-making body within general conventions and is responsible to the national convention.
 The National Convention elects a Central Secretariat consisting of a chair, a senior vice-chair, six vice-chairs, one general secretary, three deputy general secretaries and seven secretaries.
 The Central Secretariat along with other elected members make up the 301-member Central Committee of the party.
 The chairs of the seven provincial committees of the party are also ex-officio members of the Central Committee.
 One-third of the committee is also required to be female.
 The Central Committee also elects a 99-member Politburo and a 45-member Standing Committee among its members.

-When the Central Committee is not in session the Politburo is the highest decision making body, the Standing Committee follows the Politburo in hierarchy and the Central Secretariat follows the Standing Committee.
+When the Central Committee is not in session the Politburo is the highest decision-making body, the Standing Committee follows the Politburo in hierarchy and the Central Secretariat follows the Standing Committee.
 The National Convention also elects a Central Disciplinary Commission, a Central Accounts Commission and a Central Electoral Commission.
 A Central Advisory Council can also be formed by the Central Committee if needed.